Stone Tile Floor Inlays Cost Estimator

 Disadvantages of Stone Tile Floor Inlays

-The main disadvantage of stone tile floor inlays is their initial cost.
+The main disadvantage of stone tile floor inlays is their initial or repair cost.
 Especially for custom-designed mosaics and borders, the design and cutting fees can add significantly to an element that’s really just a luxurious, design-centered addition to your home.
 Furthermore, any design that’s a bit too artsy or personalized runs the risk of turning buyers away when you decide to sell the home, rather than add value.
 Therefore, if you plan to install a tile inlay to increase the value and custom elements of your home, consider more neutral designs that simply add dimension and enhance the natural design of the space rather than a specific decor theme or something like the initial of your last name.

 DIY or Hire A Pro?

 Just like general tile installation, placing your own stone tile inlay is possible, but complex.
 If you opt for premade inlays that are simply placed and set, it’s easier than if you plan on having a hand-laid design that must be applied one piece at a time, which is a tedious and exact process that can take a novice days, if not weeks, to complete.
 Therefore, unless you’re an experienced tiler, for the best aesthetic results and lasting value, it’s better to hire a professional tiler and/or designer to oversee and install your stone tile inlay.